 Adhering to prescribed medications and treatment plans is essential to achieving positive health outcomes.
-According to the World Health Organization (WHO), improvements to medication adherence can have a more direct impact on patient outcomes than improvements to the specific treatments they are undertaking.
-This is why compliance is so important.
+According to the World Health Organization (WHO), improvements to personalized medication adherence can have a more direct impact on patient outcomes than improvements to the specific treatments they are undertaking.
+This is why encouraging adherence through actionable insights and personalized interventions is so important.

 With that being said, despite the potential for negative consequences, around 50 percent of patients do not take their medications as prescribed for a variety of reasons.
 What are the consequences of medication non-adherence?
 We’ll fill you in.